 ||Systolic pressure of 140 mmHg or higher and/or diastolic pressure of 90 mmHg or higher

 ||Modify lifestyle and possible medication.
 Your doctor will talk to you about treatment goals.

 mmHg = millimeters of mercury: the unit of measure for blood pressure

 What is high blood pressure?

 The heart pumps blood into the arteries (blood vessels), which carry the blood throughout the body.
-Blood pressure is the force or pressure of blood inside the arteries when the heart beats.
-High blood pressure, also called hypertension, means that the pressure in your arteries is above the normal range.
+Blood pressure is the amount of pressure the blood creates against the artery walls as the heart beats.
+High blood pressure, also called hypertension, means there is more than a normal amount of pressure in the arteries.

 What is a heart attack?

 A heart attack means the blood supply to a part of the heart muscle is cut off.
 This causes permanent damage to that part of the heart.
 The coronary arteries (a network of blood vessels around the heart) are responsible for delivering blood rich in oxygen to the heart.
 If one of the coronary arteries becomes partially or completely blocked (by a clot or spasm), blood can’t get through, and it can lead to a heart attack.

 What is the link between high blood pressure and heart attack?

 If you have high blood pressure, you are more likely to develop coronary artery disease (atherosclerosis).
 Coronary artery disease is the build-up of plaque or fatty matter in the walls of the coronary arteries.
 Over time, the build-up causes the arteries to become narrow.
 As the artery narrows, less blood can flow through to the heart, and the flow may become completely blocked.
 The hardened surface of the artery can also cause small blood clots to form.